eth-cscs/cray-network-stack/examples/container/comm-fwk/README.md

 This image is not intended to be used on its own, but to serve as a base to build higher-level software (e.g. MPI implementations) and application stacks.

-Builds of the image are currently hosted on the Quay.io registry at https://quay.io/repository/ethcscs/comm-fwk.
+Builds of the image are currently hosted on the Quay.io registry at https://quay.io/repository/ethcscs/comm-fwk (look for the `cxi` mention in the tag).

 ## Contents